In spite of PVH Corp.'s (NYSE:PVH) recent upswing, most analysts remain bearish. - The Dwinnex

-As of close of business last night, PVH Corp.’s stock clocked out at $86.41, down -2.03% from its previous closing price of $88.20.
-In other words, the price has decreased by -$1.79 from its previous closing price.
-On the day, 886540 shares were traded.
-PVH stock price reached its highest trading level at $88.21 during the session, while it also had its lowest trading level at $85.99.
+In the latest session, PVH Corp.
+(NYSE: PVH) closed at $87.00 up 0.67% from its previous closing price of $86.42.
+In other words, the price has increased by $+0.58 from its previous closing price.
+On the day, 845306 shares were traded.
+PVH stock price reached its highest trading level at $87.23 during the session, while it also had its lowest trading level at $85.37.

 Sponsored